qxp1011/PFQ-pcap/README.md

 -------------------

-In addition to the environmnet variables it is also possible to specify a configuration file, on per-socket basis.
+In addition to the environmnet variables it is also possible to specify a configuration file on per-socket basis.
 This solve the problem of passing different values to multiple pcap devices in multi-threaded applications.

 The path of the configuration file is passed to the library with the following syntax: